Taskriout

-Taskriout is a commune in northern Algeria in the Béjaïa Province.
+Taskriout (Taskriwt) is a commune in northern Algeria in the Béjaïa Province.

 Geography

 Taskriout is located in the southeast of the Bejaia Province, crossed by the National road N9, leading to Aït Smail, Kherrata, upwards Sétif.
 It consists of five villages; Aït Idriss, where Kefrida waterfall is situated, Aït Ali Oumhend, Aït Mbarek, Arrechah and Rif.
 Bordj Mira is the chief town.
 Taskriout appertain to the Darguina District.